koii-network/tools/README.md

-# Koi JavaScript SDK
+# Koii JavaScript SDK

-The Koi.js library enables node.js and javascript/typescript applications to easily interact with the open Koi network.
+The Koii.js library enables node.js and javascript/typescript applications to easily interact with the open Koi network.

 ## Steps to Interact with the SDK in your Project